 Serve as the regional representative to the Medical Direction and Practices Board, maintaining compliance with that board’s bylaws

 Will refer, as appropriate, cases to the Office of EMS for investigation, and after adjudication by the Board of EMS, will serve as a coordinator for referred matters.
-A Regional Medical Director may not be referred a matter that involves a Maine-EMS licensed entity for which they serve as a Service-Level Medical Director
+A Regional Medical Director may not be referred a matter that involves a Maine-EMS licensed entity for which they serve as a Service-Level Medical Director; the matter should be directed to the Associate Regonal Medical Director, or if one isn’t available, a Regional Medical Director in another Region.

 Delegation of Duties